David Fursdon

-Edward David Fursdon (born 20 December 1952) is an English former cricketer.
-He is the current Lord Lieutenant of Devon.
+Edward David Fursdon (born 20 December 1952) is an English landowner and former cricketer.

+David Fursdon serves as the current Lord Lieutenant of Devon.

 Early life, military service and cricket

-The son of Major General Francis William Edward Fursdon and his wife, Joan Rosemary Worssam, David Fursdon was born in December 1952 at Bitchet Green, Kent.
-He was educated at Sherborne School.
-After leaving Sherborne, Fursdon was commissioned into the 6th Gurkha Rifles as a second lieutenant in February 1972, where he served in Brunei and British Hong Kong.
-He had previously won a scholarship to the University of Oxford, where he studied at St John's College from October 1972-July 1975.
+The son of Major General Francis William Edward Fursdon, and his wife, Joan Rosemary Worssam, he was born in 1952 at Bitchet Green, Kent.
+After attending Sherborne School, Fursdon was commissioned into the 6th Gurkha Rifles as a Second Lieutenant in February 1972, serving in Brunei and British Hong Kong.
+He had previously won a scholarship to the University of Oxford, where after military service he studied at St John's College from October 1972–July 1975.

-While studying at Oxford, he made his debut in first-class cricket for Oxford University against Gloucestershire at Oxford in 1973.
+While studying at Oxford, Fursdon made his debut in first-class cricket for Oxford University against Gloucestershire at The Parks in 1973.
 He played first-class cricket for Oxford until 1975, making sixteen appearances.
 Playing as an all-rounder, he scored 479 runs for Oxford at an average of 22.80 and a top score of 112 not out, which was his only first-class century and came against Cambridge University in The University Match of 1975.
 With his right-arm medium-fast bowling, he took 37 wickets at a bowling average of 35.94, with best figures of 4 for 13.
 He also made a single first-class appearance for a combined Oxford and Cambridge Universities cricket team against the touring Indians in 1974, taking his career best bowling figures of 6 for 60 during the first innings of the match.
 In addition to playing first-class cricket while at Oxford, he also made four List A one-day appearances for the Combined Universities cricket team which defeated two first class counties in the 1975 Benson & Hedges Cup.
-He gained two cricket blues while at Oxford.
+He gained two cricket blues while at Oxford and is a member of MCC.